 - IKEA (consumer) – low cost, stable level of quality.

-For more examples of good new product development examples, click here.
+For more examples of good new production development examples, click here.

 To avoid the latter, we at Porticos strive to work hand-in-hand with our clients when designing their products to develop a technical requirement specification supported by research into existing products and key technologies that will be required.
 We do this through creative problem solving and asking questions that lead to big-picture thinking.
 Our innovative industrial design sketches are created focusing on aesthetics and ergonomics.

-If you are ready to develop your new product and would like to get our expert help, get in touch with us here.
+If you are ready to develop your new products and would like to get our expert help, get in touch with us here.
 We look forward to hearing from you.